Photo credit: Honeybee Photography

 How It All Began

-In my blog, I also incorporate various photos from my travels, using them in the different reviews and photo essays I compile on local places, festivals, restaurants/cafes and markets in my country, South Africa – with a particular focus on Cape Town.
+I also incorporate various photos from my travels, using them in the different reviews and photo essays that I compile.
+These posts generally revolve around local places, restaurants and experiences in my country, South Africa.
+But, as it is my home city, there is a particular focus on Cape Town.

-I hope you will enjoy being a part of my journey.
+I hope you will enjoy being a part of my journey… Thank you for stopping by!

 Photo credit: Honeybee Photography